 By enrolling as a student into Heidelberg University and its community, students recognize their individual and collective responsibilities toward the development of a fair, just, mature and diverse living and learning environment.
-Students neither lose the rights nor escape the responsibilities of an adult.
-Within the context of protecting the integrity and welfare of the University community, the student conduct process is student centered.
-The student conduct process stresses personal integrity and the willingness to modify inappropriate behavior, and the sincere desire to develop attitudinal changes.
+Students are expected to uphold all rights and responsibilities of an adult, as outlined in the Student Code.
+Within the context of protecting the integrity and welfare of the University community, the student process is student centered.
+The conduct process stresses personal integrity and a behavior that positively reflects oneself and the University community.